 One thing that crossed my mind was that some of the print would show on the outside of the tabs.
 This would not do as I wanted the repair to be hidden from the outside.
 I decided to try to peel off the print from the cardboard.
 Using the knife, I scored the print side of the card at a point that would be hidden within the box.
 I then used the knife to carefully peel the top surface away from the card.
 This actually worked very well.
 Of course it has weakened the tabs a little but it will do nonetheless.

-Before gluing the side pieces to the inside of the box, I creased the fold line of the tabs.
+Before glueing the side pieces to the inside of the box, I creased the fold line of the tabs.
 I used a bone creaser for this task.
 You can buy them from craft shops or you could use the rounded blunt side of a knife.
 This indents the card along the crease line and makes it much easier to crease the card.

 The side sections were now ready to be glued and fitted to the inside of the box.
 I used PVA craft glue and an off-cut of card to spread the glue out.
 The plus side of applying glue to the print side of the card is that it gives you the chance to slide the card into position before the glue sets.
 Once in place, I applied glue to any parts of the sides of the box that were frayed and stuck them down onto the new reinforcement strips.
-Finally any excess glue was wiped away and then the sides firmly pressed down with a long section of wood from the inside.
+Finally, any excess glue was wiped away and then the sides were firmly pressed down with a long section of wood from the inside.

 Whilst the glue was setting, I made a start on the end flaps.
 I had already cut these to size and so it was just a matter of applying the glue and fixing them to the surviving flaps.
 Once these had set, I trimmed the edges as they were a smidgen oversized.
 It was at this point that I realised that some of the print would show through at the bend.
-Oh well, it was never going to a perfect repair.
-Maybe I will touch these sections in later with some acrylic buff coloured modeller’s paint.
+Oh well, it was never going to be a perfect repair.
+Maybe I will touch in these sections later with some acrylic buff coloured modeller’s paint.

 Last of all I glued the end flaps to the box.
 The result is pretty good!
 The ends now lock in place thanks to the new tabs and the box is much stronger and rigid.
 Although the boxes are still fragile, the repair has served its purpose in making the boxes functional once again.
 Oh, and the pistols still fit in the box.